anqizhou13/DGRP/Guide.md

 you have 3 columns of listbox :
  - **first column** : Genotype that will be compared to the controls
  - **2nd column** : Type-1 control. **Must be the same for all the genotypes**.
 Set as **None** if you don't have any type-1 control.
  - **3rd column** : Type-2 control.
-There is 1 listbox for each subtype of type-2 control. **Be consistent choosing the type-2 control subtypes for each genotype**
+There is 1 listbox for each subtype of type-2 control. **Be consistent choosing the type-2 control subtypes for each genotype** Set as **None** if any subtype isn't available.

  - Press **add genotype**
  - close the window